vedderb/vesc_pkg/tnt/README.md

   * Renamed 'inputtilt_interpolated' to 'setpoint' in the remote variables
   * Yaw - Added a hard coded correction factor to yaw change to account for higher yaw change that resulted at higher package loop frequencies
   * Surge - Reduced default max angle to 1.5 and setpoint margin to 2.5 to produce a nose lift that is easier to handle
+  * Changed the default high current setting to 40 battery amps from 30.
   * Changed the default pitch tune to work with a lower Mahoney kp (recommended 1 to 1.5)
   * Changed the step size for pitch current and angle parameters to be smaller for easier tuning adjustment
-  * Changed the default low pass and Kalman filter for pitch to 0
+  * Changed the default low pass and Kalman filter for pitch to 35
-  * Reduced default pitch angle stability to 20% from 50%
   * Reduced default high current foc tone volume to 5 V
   * Increased default stability ramp rate up to 100 %/s from 25 %/s